o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/verifying-bundles/asset-validation-gem.md

 During development, use seed mode to ensure that as assets get added they're properly bundled and included in the shipping version of the game.

 **Note**
 If you already have bundles to test, you can use *bundle mode* instead of seed mode.
-For more information, see [Using Bundle Mode to Test Bundles](/docs/user-guide/packaging/asset-bundler/bundle-mode.md).
+For more information, see [Using Bundle Mode to Test Bundles](/docs/user-guide/packaging/asset-bundler/verifying-bundles/bundle-mode).

 ## Prerequisites

-[Enable](/docs/userguide/gems/using-project-configurator.md) the Asset Validation gem in your game project, and then [build](/docs/userguide/game-build-intro.md) your game project.
+Enable the Asset Validation Gem in your game project using **Project Manager**.

 ## Seed Mode Commands